redox-os/book/src/podman-build.md

 ## Using build.sh script

 `build.sh` is a shell script for quickly invoking `make` for a specified variant, CPU architecture, and output file.
-It is created for quick one-off command to build everything without changing settings from `.config` file.
+It is created for quick one-off commands to build everything without changing settings from `.config` file.

 > 💡 **Tip:** for doing Redox development, such settings should usually be configured in the `.config` file (see the [Configuration Settings](./configuration-settings.md) page).
 But for users who are just trying things out, the `build.sh` script can be used to run `make` for you.